-In May 2014, the FASB issued ASU 2014-09 (Topic 606), "Revenue from Contracts with Customers," which will replace most existing revenue recognition guidance under U.S. GAAP.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, "Revenue from Contracts with Customers," which will replace most existing revenue recognition guidance under U.S. GAAP.
 The updated standard's core principle is that revenue is recognized when promised goods or services are transferred to customers in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
 The standard generally requires an entity to identify performance obligations in its contracts, estimate the amount of variable consideration to be received in the transaction price, allocate the transaction price to each separate performance obligation, and recognize revenue as obligations are satisfied.
 In addition, the updated standard requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts.
 In 2015, the FASB issued guidance to defer the effective date to fiscal years beginning after December 15, 2017 with early adoption for fiscal years beginning December 15, 2016.
 The guidance permits the use of either a retrospective or cumulative effect transition method.
+In March 2016, the FASB issued ASU 2016-08, "Revenue from Contracts with Customers: Principal versus Agent Considerations (Reporting Revenue Gross versus Net)," which clarifies the guidance in ASU 2014-09 and has the same effective date as the original standard.
+During the three months ended June 30, 2016, the FASB issued ASU 2016-10, "Revenue from Contracts with Customers: Identifying Performance Obligations and Licensing"; ASU 2016-11, "Rescission of SEC Guidance Because of Accounting Standards Updates 2014-09 and 2014-16 Pursuant to Staff Announcements at the March 3, 2016 EITF Meeting"; and ASU 2016-12, "Revenue from Contracts with Customers: Narrow-Scope Improvements and Practical Expedients."
+These amendments are intended to improve and clarify the implementation guidance of ASU 2014-09 and have the same effective date as the original standard.
 The Company has not yet selected a transition method and is currently evaluating the impact of adoption on the consolidated financial statements.